AverseMoon/Quantum/README.md

 If you run a compiled jar of Quantum, it will create a folder (./modules) where you can place compiled modules.

 For example code go see [/ExampleModule/](https://github.com/AverseMoon/Quantum/tree/main/ExampleModule)

+Oh yeah funny part of this is it was made for a discord bot...